deduce-dev/dac-man/docs/use/plugins.md

 The API also provides the necessary module for users to specify a plug-in in their code.

 !!! example
-    An example showing how to extend Dac-Man's built-in plug-ins, and use Dac-Man's API to incorporate them into custom analysis scripts can be found [here](../../examples/csv-simple).
+    An example showing how to extend Dac-Man's included plug-ins, and use Dac-Man's API to incorporate them into custom analysis scripts can be found [here](../../examples/csv-simple).